dendronhq/dendron-site/vault/dendron.release.changelog.md

 npx dendron-cli buildSiteV2 --wsRoot .  --stage prod
 ```

-This will build your site to the path specified by [[siteRootDir|dendron.topic.publishing.configuration#siterootdir]] in `dendron.yml`.
+This will build your site to the path specified by [[siteRootDir|dendron.topic.publishing-legacy.configuration#siterootdir]] in `dendron.yml`.

 #### Benchmarks